Research Stays

 Master’s Students

-Typical Length: 2–6 months (e.g., research internship, short-term project)
+Typical Length: 2–6 months (e.g., research internship, thesis-related stay, or short research project)

 Possible Funding Sources (Non-Exclusive):